aws-solutions/document-understanding-solution/README.md

 ## DUS Modes:

+### Classic Mode
+This is first release of the DUS solution.
+The major services included in this mode include Amazon Elasticsearch, Amazon Textract, Amazon Comprehend and Amazon Comprehend Medical that allow digitization, information extraction and indexing in DUS.

+### Kendra Enabled Mode

+In the Classic version, DUS supports searching/indexing of documents using Amazon Elasticsearch In the kendra enabled mode, Amazon Kendra is added as an additional  capability and can be used for exploring features such as Semantic Search, Adding FAQs and Access Control Lists.
+Simply set the ``` enableKendra: "true"```  in package.json

 ### Read-Only Mode

 In this mode, DUS will only be available in Read-Only mode and you will only be able to analyze the pre-loaded documents.
 You will not be able to upload documents from the web application UI.
 In order to enable the Read-Only mode, set ``` isROMode: "true"``` in package.json.
 By default, this mode is disabled.

-### Amazon Kendra Mode

-In the default classic version, DUS supports searching/indexing of documents using Amazon Elasticsearch In the kendra mode, Amazon Kendra is added as an additional  capability and can be used for exploring features such as Semantic Search, Adding FAQs and Access Control Lists.
-Simply set the ``` enableKendra: "true"```  in package.json

 ## Notes